HeliaMonteiro/Know-the-World/README.md

 ## :star_struck: Future features

- Validate the email field, make it totally responsive, upgrate de button.
+ Validate the email field and make it totally responsive.